 Here are a few tips to help prolong the life of your garden hose.

-If you intend to keep your garden hose for a while without using it, ensure that you run water out of it after the faucet gets shut.
+If you intend to keep your garden hose for a while without using it, ensure that you run all of the water out of it after the faucet gets shut.
 By doing this, there will be no water to expand and damage the hose during winter.
-Ensure to hang the hose on a rounded and wide hanger to prevent kinks.
+Hang the tube on a hose reel or a rounded and wide hanger to prevent kinks.
 Ensure you do not use a single thin hook or a nail because this may lead to the hose creasing.
 You may also get a storage unit.

 To lean how to coil a garden hose perfectly every time, watch this video from Do It Myself TV:

-Do not yank on the end to straighten the hose out if you don't want to have a kink in the hose.
-Take a step back to the kink and have it unfolded to avoid cracking or creasing the hose.
-Due to this reason, make sure you do not kink or fold the hose to prevent water flow.
+Do not yank on the end of the hose to straighten it out if you don't want to have a kink.
+All kinds should be unfolded to avoid cracking or creasing the hose and to ensure proper water flow.
 Make sure you coil up the hose after using it so that it remains neat.

 Repair Tips for Garden Hose

 It is not hard spotting a leak in your garden hose.
-Such leaks are at a spot where they spray your face.
+Such leaks can sometimes be at spot where they spray your face.
 The good news is that you can repair it yourself!

-There are custom hose repair tapes available for fixing tiny holes.
+There are custom water hose repair tapes available for fixing tiny holes.
 Make sure the hose is clean and dry before you apply it.
 Also, ensure you overlap the tape as you wrap it around your hose.
-Do not get it wrapped too tight or it will make the hose crease and the tape will not well seal.
+Do not wrap it too tight or it will make the hose crease and the tape will not well seal.

-The simplest repair is the washer replacement.
+The simplest method of repair is replacing the washer.
 The truth is that washers deteriorate or dry as time goes on.
-All you need to do is to remove the old one and fix a new one.
-If there is a leak, you should replace the coupling.
+All you need to do is to remove the old one and fix in a new one.
+If there is a leak, you can also replace the coupling.

 This repair will require cutting the entire damaged section out and having it replaced with a new part.
 When cutting the damaged part, ensure to make a straight cut using a sharp blade.
-Take along the removed part so you can get the perfect replacement when you are buying the part.
+Take the removed part with you when you buy a new portion, to make sure you get the perfect replacement.
 Also, when replacing the fittings, ensure the hose is dry and clean.
 Apply some soap on the area you want to repair to ensure it is easy to work with.

 Types of Garden Hoses

-If you are wondering what the options are with garden hoses, here is a guide to the types of garden hoses out there.
+If you are wondering what types of garden hoses are available, take a look at this guide to the types of hoses on the market.

 This type of hose looks almost like a smaller fireman's hose and it remains flat until the water gets turned on.
 They are usually not heavy, drain with ease, and can be easily stored.
-They are made using vinyl which makes them kink.
+They are made using vinyl, which makes them susceptible to kinking.